2026

-Anyone wanting to attend Brighton Pride events must book tickets as described here:
+Anyone wanting to attend Brighton Pride events must book tickets in advance.

-Please note: Only tickets purchased via the Pride ticket shop are valid for the event and the person whose name is on the ticket/s will need to show photo ID to exchange the e-tickets for wristbands on the day of the event
+Please note: Only tickets purchased via the official Pride ticket shops are valid for the event and the person whose name is on the ticket/s may need to show photo ID on the day of the event to gain entry.

 Access Team Contact details: